IBM-Cloud/ansible-collection-ibm/docs/ibm_kms_key_rings.rst

   key_ring_id (True, str, None)
     (Required for new resource) User defined unique ID for the key ring

+  force_delete (False, bool, False)
+    set to true to force delete this key ring.
+This allows key ring deletion as long as all keys inside have key state equals to 5 (destroyed).
+Keys are moved to the default key ring.

   endpoint_type (False, str, None)